Connextstrategy/Electric-Vehicles-In-Washington-State/README.md

 - plots.js

 1. Type in "conda activate dev" into Gitbash

+**Ensure you install "pip psycogb2 install" into Gitbash as well**
-2. Type "python -m app_EV_Analysis_Full into Gitbash
+3. Type "python -m app_EV_Analysis_Full into Gitbash

 ![Screenshot 2023-10-24 161144](https://github.com/Connextstrategy/Electric-Vehicles-In-Washington-State/assets/18508699/9631e861-5906-47d3-ac8d-faa1fb018d62)

-* Ensure you are building your own PostgreSQL file.
-Have log in and password and put it into code
+**Ensure you are building your own PostgreSQL file.
+Have log in and password and put it into code**

 ## Help